 Teresa Mast actually questioned Nicole Rissler

 (https://youtu.be/viQ50Ua0AfM ) before the unanimous vote to purchase Camp Venice on May 6th, 2025.
-She she worried about the residents or the contract being jammed up by residents?
+Was she worried about the residents or the contract being jammed up by residents?
 You decide

 Email tmast@scgov.net